Prudential considers relocating HQ from London

-LONDON Prudential, Britain's biggest insurer, is considering moving its headquarters from London to escape tough new capital rules for European insurers, the company said in a statement on Sunday.
+LONDON Prudential is considering moving its headquarters from London to escape tough new capital rules for European insurers, the company said in a statement on Sunday.

 The company did not specify where it would move but there has been long-running speculation that Prudential could shift its headquarters to Hong Kong in recognition of Asia's large and growing contribution to its growth.